MichaelAkridge-NOAA/Fish-or-No-Fish-Detector/google-cloud-shell/TUTORIAL.md

 ### FAQ: How to Tell if its running?
 You should see a message in the terminal once it's ready, similar to:
-"py-rocket-base  | [I 2024-06-11 02:01:34.895 ServerApp] Jupyter Server 2.14.1 is running at:"
+"streamlit-app  | [I 2024-06-11 02:01:34.895 ServerApp] Server 2.14.1 is running at:"

 ## Congratulations
 That's it!
 As you can see it's very easy to get started with Google Cloud Shell and container images.
 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Next steps:
 Explore using your google cloud environment with data on google cloud for faster performance.
-Our PIFSC Google Cloud Data Archive: https://console.cloud.google.com/storage/browser/nmfs_odp_pifsc
+- Our PIFSC Google Cloud Data Archive: https://console.cloud.google.com/storage/browser/nmfs_odp_pifsc